jpswt/RNR-radio/README.md

 # RNR - Rock N Radio

-Rock N Radio is a web-based React project created to listen to radio broadcasts from around the country.
-A user can select various genres and stations to listen to the streaming content.
+Rock N Radio is a web-based React project created to stream radio broadcasts from around the country.

 ## RNR Landing Page

-This is the home page for the RNR app.
-It allows access for the user to select a radio station of their choice.
-Every genre has numerous stations that a user can easily access through the pagination of each selected genre.
+This is the home page for the RNR app which loads with all stations available.
+A user can select radio stations from their genre of choice.
+Every genre has numerous stations that a user can easily access through the pagination.

 <img width="1402" alt="Screen Shot 2023-02-05 at 8 38 08 AM" src="https://user-images.githubusercontent.com/94721942/216827403-5a97fa77-5654-4557-a3d9-e8bfcc67ae18.png">